Welcome to the Virtual Museum for Hungerford

 The website for all of Hungerford's fascinating history.

 Read the stories behind the People, Places and Events of the area.
 Use the Timeline to follow events from the Roman period to the present day.
-Try one of the Themed articles, look at the Artefacts, our Archive of 22,000 photographs and maps, over 1,900 documents, or Search all 1,600+ pages for a topic of your choice.
+Try one of the Themed articles, look at the Artefacts, our Archive of over 12,000 photographs and maps, over 1,900 documents, or Search all 1,600+ pages for a topic of your choice.

 Whatever you do, enjoy your visit!

-Recent additions to enjoy:
+Recent additions and updates to enjoy:

 Tony Bartlett's Photo Archives: